+9.1.4A Capabilities for Support of Event Triggering and Reporting Criteria when CCA is used on target frequency

+9.1.4A.1 Introduction

+9.1.4A.2 Requirements

 9.1.5 Carrier-specific scaling factor

 This clause specifies the derivation of carrier-specific scaling factor (CSSF) values, which scales the measurement delay requirements given in clause 9.2, 9.3 and 9.4 when UE is configured to monitor multiple measurement objects.
 The CSSF values are categorized into CSSFoutside_gap,i and CSSFwithin_gap,i, for the measurements conducted outside measurement gaps and within measurement gaps, respectively.